deartc/Quality-Project-Teresa-Hawkins/README.md

  4. Link Testing- To test for Verizon broken links, Broken Link Checker was used to see if there were broken links.
 Several key links were also tested to ensure goes to the proper page

 5.Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
 TheCAPTCHA were checked  for proper functioning.
 Invalid username or password were tested.
+Sample Test scenarios to give you a glimpse of security test cases –

+A password should be in encrypted format
+Application or System should not allow invalid users Check cookies and session time for application

 6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test.

 7. Accessibility on the  Verizon  sitr was tested against the Web Content Accessibility Guidelines (WCAG).
 W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site.

 8  Functionality Testing.
 Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow .
 9. Payment Gateways    Payment gateways on Verizon wwre tested. to make sure they're working.
 10. UI Testing.
 UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers.